As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Examples of epistrophes can be found in many famous speeches, such as Abraham Lincoln’s “Gettysburg Address” in the lines: “…government of the people, by the people, and for the people, shall not perish from the earth.”

-Flashbacks are a popular literary device not only in stories and books, but in film and screenwriting, too.
+Flashbacks are a popular literary element not only in stories and books, but in films and screenwriting, too.
 A flashback is exactly what it sounds like; in writing, it’s when a narrator is mentally transported to an event that happened in the past.

 Common reasons to use flashbacks in your story are to:

-- Provide the reader with more context about the character, or a situation or event.
+• Provide the reader with more context about the character, situation, or event.

 Look to any popular movie for flashback examples.
 In Disney’s Tangled, Rapunzel has an important flashback when she looks up at the ceiling in the tower, and notices the sun symbol.
 Seeing the sun symbol triggers her to have a flashback in which she remembers who her real parents are.